 Maybe I would have to reconsider the option of leaving the ungrateful feline behind to die at the hands of whatever magical horror had crashed through the wards.

 I pushed inside, turning around just in time to see the door whoosh back into existence.

 And then it was very dark and very, very quiet.

-I cast a small illumination spell, generalized so that light filled the entire panic room.
+I cast the embedded, pre-set illumination spell, generalized so that light filled the entire panic room.
 (Marcilia would have called fire and eaten up all of the oxygen, because, yes, that’s how stupid she is.
 And then her stupid husband would have called water to put out the fire and they would have drowned, because that’s just how stupid he is.)